rhregalado/rhregalado.github.io/_essays/essay5.md

 <h2>
   <strong>A Concert Premier</strong>
-  <em style="font-weight: normal;"> by National Artist for Music José Maceda</em>
+  <em style="font-weight: normal;"> by National Artist for Music <a href="https://ncca.gov.ph/about-culture-and-arts/culture-profile/national-artists-of-the-philippines/jose-maceda/" target="_blank">José Maceda</a></em>
 </h2>

 <p>Who has such a crazy imagination these days?
 At the time, perhaps only a mind like that of National Artist Maceda could, whose ambitious musical composition in 1968, <em>Pagsamba</em> (Worship), merged faith and avant-garde experimentation.
 Conceived as a site-specific ritual, it was at once a Christian Mass and a theatrical performance.
 From what I’ve read, it involved over 200 singers and instrumentalists consisting of: 100 mixed voices, 25 male voices, 8 each of suspended <em>agung</em> and <em>gandingan</em>, and 100 players performing on <em>ungiyong</em> (whistle flutes), <em>balingbing</em> (bamboo buzzers), <em>palakpak</em> (bamboo clappers), <em>tagutok</em> (bamboo scraper), and <em>bangibang</em> (yoke-shaped wooden bars struck with beaters).</p>

 <p>The performers were scattered among the audience, all facing the altar where the conductor led the ceremony.
 This spatial arrangement, combined with the sheer number of instruments, produced vast tonal layers that would sound different to each listener depending on their position in the church.
 This arrangement perhaps made the experience more communal as if it were a ritual held in a rural village, demanding a rare kind of social participation to performers and audience alike; being both a concert and a Christian Mass.
 One can only imagine the sensory intensity: music reverberating from every direction, the dome above trapping and amplifying the sound.
 We can only wish we were there; but until then, your imagination is as good as mine.</p>

 <p>To this day, the UP Chapel is declared as both a <strong>National Historical Landmark</strong> by the National Historical Commission of the Philippines, and a <strong>National Cultural Treasure</strong> by the National Museum of the Philippines.
 It also remains as the only structure in the country to feature the works of five National Artists (six, if we include Maceda) none of whom, at the time, had been inducted into the Order.
-This makes the UP Chapel a singular artistic achievement.
-The Order of National Artists was established only in 1972, with these artists receiving the recognition well into the late 20th century and beyond.
+All of these makes the UP Chapel a singular artistic achievement.
+The Order of National Artists (<em>Orden ng Pambansang Alagad ng Sining</em>) was established only in 1972, with these artists receiving the recognition well into the late 20th century and beyond.
 Perhaps it was by grand design that, decades before their recognition, these artists’ paths had already crossed to create a shared legacy of faith and art intertwined.
 And that is powerful.</p>

 <p>Perhaps that’s why this place has stayed with me; it holds an indescribable sense of peace and familiarity that I rarely find elsewhere.
 Here, one can really close their eyes and just simply take in the slowness and stillness of life, unhurried.
 The art deepens the experience, for sure, which reminds me that art’s purpose was once not to shock or disturb, but to elevate the soul.
 I wish you the same feeling when you visit.</p>